Here are 4 ways to experience fall in Algoma Country.

 Photo credit: Colin Field

 Experience the fall colours with a leisurely ride on a country road or get to a scenic lookout by mountain biking.
 Whichever you prefer, there are trail systems for everyone to choose what they like.
 For mountain bikers try Hiawatha Highlands/Kinsmen Park which has over 40 km of trail that vary in skill level.
 You can download trail maps here.
-For road-based cycling, try the Lake Huron North Channel section of the Great Lakes Water Front trail which connects 26 communities with views of rugged Canadian shield landscape, country road and views of Lake Huron.
+For road-based cycling, try the Lake Huron North Channel section of the Great Lakes Water Front trail which connects 26 communities with views of the rugged Canadian shield landscape, country road and views of Lake Huron.
 Try the side loop on St. Joseph Island.

 Photo credit: Diana Lee